-Death at La Fenice: A Commissario Brunetti Mystery
+Death at La Fenice (Commissario Brunetti Book 1)

 Death at La Fenice is the first novel in Donna Leon’s internationally best-selling Commissario Guido Brunetti series.
 During intermission at the famed La Fenice opera house in Venice, a notoriously difficult conductor is poisoned, and suspects abound.
 Brunetti, a native Venetian, sets out to unravel the mystery behind the high-profile murder.
 To do so, he he calls on his knowledge of Venice, its culture, and its dirty politics.
 Revenge, corruption, and even Italian cuisine play a role.
 The novel that started it all, Death at La Fenice is an entrancing mystery, rich in atmosphere.